kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Once the keys are generated, users can use it to sign policies.

-> **WARNING**: The user must not share the private key file (e.g. `cosign.key`).
-This is a secret file that should be used only by the owner of the key
+> **WARNING**: The private key file,  `cosign.key`, should not be shared.
+This is a secret file that should be used only by the owner of the key for signing policies..

 To sign a policy users can execute the `cosign sign` command passing the `--key` command line argument with their private key file: